holochain/holochain/docs/specs/src/hwp_4_formal.md

 Data in Holochain is kept in Content Addressable Stores which are key-value stores where the key is the hash of the content.
 This makes all content self-validating, whether served locally or remotely over the DHT.
 Data can be retrieved by the action hash (synonymous with record hash) or the entry hash.

 The code that comprises a Holochain application is categorized into two different types of zomes:

 1. **Integrity Zomes** which provide the immutable portion of the app's code that:
-  - identifies the types of entries and links that may be committed in the app,
+    * identifies the types of entries and links that may be committed in the app,
-  - defines the structure of data entries, and
+    * defines the structure of data entries, and
-  - defines the validation code each node runs for each type of operation that intends to transform the state at a given DHT address.
+    * defines the validation code each node runs for each type of operation that intends to transform the state at a given DHT address.
-2. **Coordination Zomes**, the set of which can be removed from or added to while an app is live, and which contain various CRUD operations for entries and links, functions related to following graph links and querying collections of data on the DHT, and any auxillary functionality someone wants to bundle in their application.
+2. **Coordinator Zomes**, the set of which can be removed from or added to while an app is live, and which contain various CRUD operations for entries and links, functions related to following graph links and querying collections of data on the DHT, and any auxillary functionality someone wants to bundle in their application.

 Each application running on Holochain is uniquely identified by a DNA hash of the integrity zome code, after being compiled to Web Assembly (WASM) and bundled with additional settings and properties required for that app.

 *Application Note: Multiple DNA-level apps can be bundled together like interoperating micro-services in a larger Holochain Application (hApp), but the locus of data integrity and enforcement remains at the single DNA level, so we will stay focused on that within this document.*

 There are three main types of Zome functions:

 1. ( $z _f$ ) zome functions which do not alter state.
 2. ( $Z _f$ ) that can be called to produce state changes, as well as the
 3. Validation Rules ( $V _R$ ) for enforcing data integrity of any such state changes (additions, modifications, or deletions of data).

 $$
 \begin{aligned}
- z _{f_1} \dots z _{f_x} &\in \text{Coordinator DNA} \\
+ z _{f_1} \dots z _{f_x} &\in \text{Coordinator Zomes} \\
- Z _{f_1} \dots Z _{f_x} &\in \text{Coordinator DNA} \\
+ Z _{f_1} \dots Z _{f_x} &\in \text{Coordinator Zomes} \\
- V _{R_1} \dots V _{R_x} &\in \text{Integrity DNA}
+ V _{R_1} \dots V _{R_x} &\in \text{Integrity Zomes}
 \end{aligned}
 $$

-*Note about Functions: Most functionality does not need to be in the immutable, mutually enforced rules included in the DNA hash (Integrity Zomes); only the functionality which validates data ( ( $V _R$ ) ).
+*Note about Functions: Most functionality does not need to be in the immutable, mutually enforced rules included in the DNA hash (Integrity Zomes); only the functionality which validates data ( ( $V _R$ ) ) does.
 In practice, including code that does not contribute to data validation ( ( $z _f$ ), ( $Z _f$ ) ) in the integrity zome creates a brittle DNA that is difficult to update when bugs are repaired or functionality needs to be introduced or retired.*

 The first record in each agent's source chain contains the DNA hash.
 This initial record is what demonstrates that each agent possessed, at installation time, identical and complete copies of the the rules by which they intend to manage and mutually enforce all state changes.
 If a source chain begins with a different DNA hash, then its agent is in a different network playing by a different set of rules.

 **Genesis:** The genesis process for each agent creates three initial entries.

-1. The DNA is stored in the first chain record with action $C _0$ like this:
+1. The hash of the DNA is stored in the first chain record with action $C _0$ like this:

 $$
 C _0 = WASM